Mike Hargrove: Seattle Mariners

 On October 20, 2004, Hargrove was hired to manage the Seattle Mariners and turn around the team after its worst season since 1983.
 He agreed to a three-year deal through the 2007 season.

 On April 13, 2005, he won his 1,000th game as manager, leading the Mariners to a win over the Kansas City Royals.
 Despite having star Ichiro Suzuki, the Mariners lost 93 games that year and finished 4th.
 The next year saw marginal improvement but another 4th place finish.
-In 402 total games, Hargrove won 190 while losing 212 while becoming the second manager of an eventual nine Mariner manager carousel from 2002 to 2021 that failed to reach the postseason.
+In 402 total games, Hargrove won 190 while losing 212 while becoming the second manager of an eventual nine Mariners manager carousel from 2002 to 2021 that failed to reach the postseason.

 On July 1, 2007, Hargrove resigned his position as manager of the Mariners, saying in a prepared statement that his "passion has begun to fade" and it would not be "fair to myself or the team" to continue.
 The departure was unusual, since the Mariners had been playing quite well at the time.
 Hargrove became the first big league manager since at least 1900 to depart while on a winning streak of more than seven games, according to the Elias Sports Bureau.
 Sources indicated that differences between Hargrove and Mariners superstar Ichiro Suzuki were the actual reason for the departure.
 Despite officially having resigned, Hargrove was paid for the remainder of his contract, and Ichiro signed a contract extension only weeks after Hargrove left.
 Hargrove flatly stated that it was not a rift with Ichiro that caused him to leave, saying that it was his loss of passion for the position of manager that made him resign.
 He attempted to apply for the Indians job in 2009, but he did not get an interview.

 Hargrove holds a career major league managerial record of 1,188–1,173.

 Post managing career

-From 2007 to 2009, Hargrove managed the Liberal BeeJays, a summer collegiate wood-bat team in southwest Kansas, with whom he'd previously played for in 1972, while on the roster of Northwestern Oklahoma State University.
+From 2007 to 2009, Hargrove managed the Liberal BeeJays, a summer collegiate wood-bat team in southwest Kansas, whom he'd previously played for in 1972 while on the roster of Northwestern Oklahoma State University.

 After taking the 2010 season off, Hargrove returned to Major League Baseball with the Indians in 2011 as a special advisor.
 His duties consist of assisting the coaching staff during spring training, and working in the front office during the regular season.
-He also worked a few games as a color analyst during select Indians TV games during the 2011 campaign.
+He also worked a few games as a color analyst during select Indians television games during the 2011 campaign.